 Imagine you’re planning a weekend trip to Memphis on your favorite travel booking site.
 Interested to see if there’s anything to do while you’re in town, you open up your Now Feed.
 Sitting pretty amongst your suggestions, courtesy of Music and SongKick, is a link to upcoming concerts near the specific hotel you’re looking at.

-Fuchsia Friday is a new series where we dive into the Fuchsia source code and interpret what the current state of the OS might mean for the finished product.
+Fuchsia Friday is our weekly series where we dive into the Fuchsia source code and interpret what the current state of the OS might mean for the finished product.
 All information in this article is speculation based on available information and is subject to change.

 - Fuchsia Friday: What are Stories and Modules?

 - Fuchsia Friday: Ledger picks up where you left off

 - Fuchsia Friday: The structure of Google’s Lego-like modular OS, explained

 - Fuchsia Friday: How Flutter is paving the way for Fuchsia (and our first Fuchsia app!)